Next : Trigonometric Potentials

 mp = m-1 Ñpfp = -m-1 Ñp(ÑpÙap) = -m-1 Ñp¿(ÑpÙap) = -m-1 (Ñp2ap - Ñp(Ñp¿ap) ) .

-Insisting further that Ñp¿ap = 0 (the Lorentz condition) provides Ñp2ap = -mmp .
+The tighter Lorentz condition Ñp¿ap = 0 provides Ñp2ap = -mmp .

 If the e4-magnetic (within e123) component bp of a Faraday 2-field fp = ep - bp is non-solenoidal ( Ñp¿bp ¹ 0) at p we say that p is a magnetic source.
 Other than at such a source, Ñp¿bp = 0 and we can construct a 3D 1-potential 1-vector Ap with Ñp[e123]Ap = Ñp[e123]ÙAp = bp .